TerenceChew/Robofriends/README.md

 # robofriends
-A project built with create-react-app
+A project built with Create React App

 To run the project:
   1. Clone this repo